sameersaeed/orderly/README.md

-# Order Submission Tool
+# Orderly

-A full stack CRUD app created using React + Golang.
+A full stack e-commerce app created using React + Golang.
 Customers can create and submit orders through the frontend, which are then sent to a private Discord channel where they can be processed by site administrators.

 # Setup steps